omidarmat/onLearn/react.md

 >
 > Diffing is comparing elements step-by-step between two renders based on their position in the tree.
 They are basically 2 different situations that need to be considered:
 >
-> 1. **Two different elements at the same position in the tree between two renders:** imagine a JSX syntax where a type `<div>` element is changed to type `<header>`, but its child component `<SearchBar>` is the same.
+> 1. Two different elements at the same position in the tree between two renders: imagine a JSX syntax where a type `<div>` element is changed to type `<header>`, but its child component `<SearchBar>` is the same.
 In this situation React assumes the element and all its children are no longer valid.
 So old components are destroyed and removed from the DOM, including their state.
 This will include the `<SearchBar>` in the re-render process, so it will also be replaced with a new `<SearchBar>` and its state will not be recovered.
 This scenario works this way no matter the change happened on a DOM element or a React component instance.
-> 2. **Same element at the same position in the tree:** if after a render an element at a certain position in the tree is the same as before, the element will simply be kept in the DOM, and that includes all child elements and more importantly, the component's state.
+> 2. Same element at the same position in the tree: if after a render an element at a certain position in the tree is the same as before, the element will simply be kept in the DOM, and that includes all child elements and more importantly, the component's state.
 This scenario works no matter it is a DOM element or a React component instance that has remained the same.
 It is important to remember that for this scenario to happen, only the DOM element or React component instance itself needs to stay the same, but their props or attributes can change.
-If attributes or props are changed, React will simply mutate the DOM element attributes or pass in the new props. **Sometimes we don't want this standard behavior, but instead, we want to create a new component instance with the new state, and this is where the `key` prop comes to play.**
+If attributes or props are changed, React will simply mutate the DOM element attributes or pass in the new props.
+Sometimes we don't want this standard behavior, but instead, we want to create a new component instance with the new state, and this is where the `key` prop comes to play.

-1. **Commit phase:** in this phase, new elements might be placed in the DOM and already existing elements might get updated or deleted so as to correctly reflect the current state of the application.
+1. Commit phase: in this phase, new elements might be placed in the DOM and already existing elements might get updated or deleted so as to correctly reflect the current state of the application.
 It is this phase that is responsible for what we traditionally call rendering.
 After all this, the browser will notice that the DOM has been updated and so it repaints the screen.
 Of course, this final step has nothing to do with React, but this is where the user will actually see the visual change on their screen.

 Continuing from the previous phase, technically, the current `workInProgress` Fiber tree also goes into this phase but let's just keep it simple here.

 In this phase, the DOM gets updated.
 React writes to the DOM.
 This involves insertions, deletions, and updates.
-This is sometimes referred to as 'React **flushes** the list of DOM updates to the DOM'.
+This is sometimes referred to as 'React flushes the list of DOM updates to the DOM'.
 React goes through the effects list that was created during rendering, and applies them one-by-one to the actual DOM elements that were already existing in the DOM tree.

-> It is important to note that comitting is **synchronous** unlike the rendering phase which can be paused.
+> It is important to note that comitting is synchronous unlike the rendering phase which can be paused.
 It means that DOM is updated in one go, it can't be interrupted.
 This is necessary so that the DOM never shows partial results, ensuring a consistent UI that is in sync with state at all times.
 Actually, this is the whole point of dividing the entire process into the render phase and commit phase in the first place.

-After the commit phase completes, the `workInProgress` fiber tree becomes the current tree **for the next render cycle**.
+After the commit phase completes, the `workInProgress` fiber tree becomes the current tree for the next render cycle.
 Fiber trees are never discarded, as we mentioned earlier.
 They are reused in order to save precious rendering time.
 Now the commit phase is closed, and the browser will notice that the DOM has changed, and it will re-pain the screen when it has some idle time.
 This is when the DOM updates are finally made visible to the user in the form of an updated UI.

 > So the next phase in this whole process is the Browser paint phase, which is performed by whatever browser the user is using.
 The rendering phase is performed by the React library.
 But what about the commit phase?
 We would think that it is performed by React, but that is not true.
 It is actually the `ReactDOM` that writes to the DOM.
 React never touches the DOM.
 React actually has no idea where the result of the render phase will be commited and painted.
 The reason for this is that React was designed to be used independantly from the platform where elements will be shown, therefore React can be used on different platforms (hosts).
 Up until this point, we have only thought of React in conjunction with the DOM, because we usually use it to build web apps, and that is mostly the case.
 But React is used with other hosts as well.
-For instance, you can build native mobile apps for iOS or Android using **React Native**.
-You can also create videos with React using a package called **Remotion**.
-We can even make all kinds of documents, like Microsoft Word, PDF docs, and Figma designs, and many more using different **Renderers**.
+For instance, you can build native mobile apps for iOS or Android using React Native.
+You can also create videos with React using a package called Remotion.
+We can even make all kinds of documents, like Microsoft Word, PDF docs, and Figma designs, and many more using different Renderers.
 >
 > According to React's terminology, renderers do not render, but they commit the results of the render phase.
 Some believe that the 'renderer' name comes from before React divided the render and the commit phase into separate phases.
 Anyway, in all these situations, the result of the render phase is not a list of DOM updates, but a list of updates of whatever elements are used in the host that is being used.
 So looking at this process from this point of view, the 'Virtual DOM' term also does not make much sense.
 All you need to keep in mind from what is said here, is that the React library is not responsible for writing to the DOM, because a DOM is just one of many hosts to which React apps can be commited.
 For each host, we have a package that we can use.
 That is why we have always imported `react` and `react-DOM` in `index.js` files.

-4. **Browser Paint phase**
+4. Browser Paint phase

-#### **REACAP**
+#### REACAP

 1. The whole process of rendering and displaying a React app, starts with a trigger, which can either be the initial render of the app, or a state update in one of the component instances.
 2. This then triggers the Render phase which does not produce any visual output.
 This phase starts by rendering all component instances that need a re-render.
 Rendering in React means to call the component functions.
 This will create one or more updated React elements placed in a new virtual DOM, which is actually a tree of React elements.
 You should remember that re-rendering a component will cause all of its child components to render no matter if props changed or not.
 The new Virtual DOM needs to be reconciled with the current Fiber tree.
 This is necessary becasue it would be inefficient and slow to destroy and rebuild the entire DOM tree each time that something on the screen must be updated.
 Instead, reconciliation tries to reuse as much of the DOM as possible by finding the smallest number of DOM updates that reflect the lates state update on the screen.
 The reconciliation process is done using a reconciler called Fiber, which works with a mutable data structure called the Fiber tree.
 In this tree, for each React element and DOM element there is a fiber.
 This fiber holds the actual component state, props, and a queue of work.
 After reconciliation, the queue of work will contain the DOM updates needed for that element.
 The computation of these DOM updates is performed by a Diffing algorithm, which step-by-step compares the elements in the new Virtual DOM with the elements in the current Fiber tree to see what has changed.
 The final result of the render phase (Reconciliation + Diffing) is a second updated fiber tree as well as a list if all necessary DOM updates.
 Note that the render phase is asynchronous.
 So Fiber can prioritize and split work into chunks and pause and resume some work later.
 This is neccessary for concurrent features, and also to prevent the JS engine from being blocked by complex render processes.
 The output of the render phase will finally be written to the DOM in the commit phase.
 3. In the commit phase, a renderer like ReactDOM will insert, delete, and update DOM elements, so that we end up with an updated DOM that reflects the new state of the app.
 Unlike the render phase, this phase is synchronous.
 So all the DOM updates are performed in one go so as to ensure a consistent UI over time.
 4. Once the browser realized that the DOM is updated, it starts a new browser paint in order to print a new UI on to the screen.

-### **What is the `key` prop?**
+### What is the `key` prop?

 It is a special prop that we use to tell the diffing algorithm that an element is unique.
 This works for both DOM elements and React component instances.
 It means that we can give each component instance a unique identification, which allows React to distinguish between multiple instances of the same type.
 But why we need this?

 Remember what the second assumption of the diffint algorithm?

-> **Same element at the same position in the tree.**
+> Same element at the same position in the tree.

-1. Whenever an element has a stable key across renders, the element will be kept in the DOM even if the position in the tree has changed. **This is why we should always use the `key` prop in lists.** Imagine we have a list with two `Question` items but with no key props.
+1. Whenever an element has a stable key across renders, the element will be kept in the DOM even if the position in the tree has changed.
+This is why we should always use the `key` prop in lists.
+Imagine we have a list with two `Question` items but with no key props.

 ```js
 <ul>